CongducPham/LowCostLoRaGw/gw_full_latest/README-aes_lorawan.md

 On another computer
 -------------------

-On a computer with mosquitto_sub:
+On a computer with `mosquitto_sub`:

 	> mosquitto_sub -v -h test.mosquitto.org -i 'client12345' -t 'waziup/UPPA/#'
 	waziup/UPPA/Sensor00000006 "QAYAAAAAAAABTynnSXehwueB5hamaP11aHQ="

-See below to decode the received LoRaWAN encrypted message.
+See below to decode the received (encrypted) LoRaWAN message.

-Example 9: use loraWAN.py to decrypt both encapsulated and native encryted LoRaWAN packet
+Example 9: use `decrypt_LoRaWAN.py` to decrypt both encapsulated encrypted and native (encrypted) LoRaWAN packet
 =========================================================================================

-Once the LoRaWAN packet is stored in base64 format (frame_b64) in the cloud, it can be decrypted by the final application that knows both NwkSKey and AppSKey.
-We provide an exemple in python with the loraWAN.py script that can be called from the command line given a mandatory base64-encoded string argument (frame_b64) and 2 optional arguments, the packet info string (pdata) and the radio info string (rdata), as parameters:
+Once the LoRaWAN packet is stored in base64 format (`frame_b64`) in the cloud, it can be decrypted by the final application that knows both NwkSKey and AppSKey.
+We provide an exemple in python with the `decrypt_LoRaWAN.py` script that can be also called from the command line given a mandatory base64-encoded string argument (`frame_b64`) and 2 optional arguments, the packet info string (pdata) and the radio info string (rdata), as parameters:

-	> python loraWAN.py "QAYAAAAAAAABTynnSXehwueB5hamaP11aHQ=" "1,20,6,0,26,8,-45" "125,5,12"
+	> python decrypt_LoRaWAN.py "QAYAAAAAAAABTynnSXehwueB5hamaP11aHQ=" "1,20,6,0,26,8,-45" "125,5,12"
 	?loraWAN: valid MIC
 	?loraWAN: plain payload is \!#3#TC/22.50
 	?plain payload is : \!#3#TC/22.50